rathena/user-guides/guides/installing/docker.md

 ```

 3. Login/Char/Map servers
 This part is where we define each of our executables/servers to run independently.
-The differences between the servers will the `command` property which will contain the specific server that container will launch and the `depends_on` which specificies which other container should be up before initializing.
+The differences between the servers will be the `command` property which will contain the specific server that container will launch and the `depends_on` which specifies which other container should be up before initializing.
 ```yml
 login:
         image: "rathena:local"